mahidhar/sc25_k8s_tutorial/3_ai_examples.md

 ## RAG example using Milvus

 This example demonstrates RAG using Milvus as the vector database instead of ChromaDB.
 Milvus is a distributed vector database designed for scalable similarity search.
+In the milvus-rag.yaml file please change the username to a unique name for yourself.

 Start up the pod:
 ```